January 30, 1974

 She was awarded the CBE (Commander of the Order of the British Empire) in 2019.

-She married actor and writer Ed Sinclair in 2001, they have three children.
+She married actor and writer Ed Sinclair in 2001, they have two sons and one daughter.